zamfiresq/UniWork/README.md

 # UniWork - CS

-Various projects and homework for university
+Various projects and assignments completed within the faculty